Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/chicken-colorout/rules/_index.md

 * **Rainbow Arrow**: Must play a different type than what's already on the neighbor pointed at.
 * **Seeker**: Must play a type of egg that the Seeker can currently see.

 @TODO: List them properly, though a rules-table won't work if we need to display both the POSITIVE and NEGATIVE version, right?
+MAKE IT WORK.

 @TODO: IMAGE EXAMPLE??